zicklag/docs-1/self-hosted/installation/plesk.md

 ---
-description: How to host Directus on Plesk.
+description: How to host Directus on Plesk
 readTime: 4 min read
 ---